Usman-A-Iqbal/-Data-Mining-Pipeline-for-B-Cell-Epitope-Prediction-in-Trypanosoma-cruzi-Using-CRISP-DM-Machine-Lea/README.md

 • Exploratory Data Analysis (EDA) & Pre-processing: Conducted comprehensive EDA to uncover patterns and correlations in the dataset.
 Cleaned and split the data, extracted relevant features & performed a range of class balancing techniques (including undersampling, oversampling & SMOTE).

-• This image shows the class imbalance idenfified in the dataset.
+• This image shows the class imbalance identified in the dataset.
 <img width="524" alt="image" src="https://github.com/user-attachments/assets/7a220a80-e5f7-40ee-93df-48246ea6e94f">